 Giving is an act of worship to God.

 The church has many resources available to help you in this area, from Bible studies, to educational seminar to one-on-one counseling.
 If you need assistance, please call the Church Office.
 Remember, God owns it all and you have the honor and responsibility of handling God's money.
 If you have not been tithing, this is a great first goal.
 If you are already tithing, pray and ask God to identify the giving level He has in mind.
 Whatever you do, give from the heart and in a spirit of worship.

-If you are interested in viewing the posted materials for our Annual Business Meeting, please contact Kim Shepherd, Finance Manager.
-Materials will be made available after Sunday, May 21.
+If you are interested in viewing our Business Meeting Packet, please contact Kim Shepherd, Finance Manager.